July 23 is National Hot Dog Day.

 Jay Sherman on The Simpsons with Italian dubbing, “A Star is Burns” (March 5, 1995)

-Whether you call them hot dogs or wieners, whether your taste runs towards Armour, Oscar Mayer, or another brand, have a happy Hot Dog Day!
+So, whether your taste runs towards Armour, Oscar Mayer, Hebrew National, or another brand, have a happy Hot Dog Day!